smokephisticated/smokephisticated/pages/bongs/bongs.md

 * 18.8mm sliding-glass bowl with an attached blue handle for lifting to clear your chamber and to stop itself from rolling.

 * Black Leaf's HoneyComb label.
-Just Beecause.
+Just Beecause it's what the buzz is about

 * Ice nothches located at the neck to make for *even smoother* frosty inhales..
 Will you even realize you're smoking?